Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Introduction

 \begin{thmint} Let $\omega =(\omega_{e})\in \prod_{e\in\bbE}C_\loc(\{0,1\}^{\bbZ^d})$ be a shift-invariant closed form.
 Then there exists a set of constants $a_1,\ldots,a_d\in\bbR$ and a local function $f$ in $ C_\loc(\{0,1\}^{\bbZ^d})$ satisfying $f(\star)=0$ such that

 in $C_\loc(\{0,1\}^{\bbZ^d})$ for any $e\in\bbE$. \end{thmint}

-Our proof does not require a choice of the transition rate, thus completely independent of the measure.
-We remark that the sum in the brackets on the right hand side of Theorem \ref{thm: V} is a formal sum which has meaning only after taking $\nabe$, whereas the sum in the brackets on the right hand side of Theorem \ref{thm: A1} has meaning as a uniform function in $C^0_\unif(\{0,1\}^{\bbZ^d})$.
+Our proof does not require a choice of the transition rate, thus completely independent of the measure. {We remark that the sums in the brackets on the right hand side of Theorem \ref{thm: V} and Theorem \ref{thm: A1} are uniform functions in $C^0_\unif(\{0,1\}^{\bbZ^d})$.}

-Next, consider a general $(X,S,\phi)$ satisfying the assumptions of Theorem \ref{thm: A}, and suppose that $X$ has a free action of $\Group=\bbZ^d$.
+Next, consider a general system $(X,S,\phi)$ satisfying the assumptions of Theorem \ref{thm: A}, and suppose that $X$ has a free action of $\Group=\bbZ^d$.
 We fix the generator of $\Group$ to be the standard basis of $\bbZ^d$, and we denote an element of $\Group=\bbZ^d$ by $\tau=(\tau_j)\in\bbZ^d$ instead of $x=(x_j)$ since the locale $X$ in general does not coincide with $\Group$.
 The disassociation of the group $\Group$ from the locale $X$ is another distinctive feature of our framework.
 If we fix a fundamental domain $\La_0$ of $X$ for the action of $\Group$, then Corollary \ref{cor: A} in this case gives the following.

 \begin{thmint} Assume for simplicity that $c_\phi$ is finite, and fix a basis $\xi^{(1)},\ldots,\xi^{(c_\phi)}$ of $\Consv^\phi(S)$.
 Let $\omega =(\omega_{e})\in\prod_{e\in E}C_\loc(\State)$ be a shift-invariant closed uniform form.
 In other words, let $\omega\in\cC$.
 Then there exists $a_{ij}\in\bbR$ for $i=1,\ldots,c_\phi$ and $j=1,\ldots,d$ and a shift-invariant uniform function $F$ in $C^0_\unif(\State)$ such that